 Contact Us For free Consultation Our Chula Vista Consumer Right Protection Attorney at +16194760030.

 A number of other benefits apply to federal loans.
 For example, if you are in income-driven repayment (IDR) plan the suspended payments will count.
 If you had your taxes offset for being in default it should be refunded if it occurred after March 13, 2020.
 If you choose, you are also free to continue to make your student loan payments.

 Private student loan servicers are also offering borrowers debt relief and repayment options.
 If you need these benefits you should contact your student loan servicer.

-We have assisted borrowers in obtaining disability discharges, school closure discharges and putting an end to student loan servicer harassment.
-The attorneys at our firm are willing to discuss what options may be available to you with regards to your student loans.
+We have assisted borrowers in obtaining disability discharges, school closure discharges, and putting an end to student loan servicer harassment.
+The attorneys at our firm are willing to discuss what options may be available to you with regard to your student loans.